coderip321/Project-C-VPN/README.md

-Here’s a `README.md` for your Project C VPN:

----

 # Project C VPN

 **Project C VPN** is a modern and user-friendly virtual private network (VPN) login system designed for secure and streamlined access.
 It features a clean, contemporary login interface and simplifies user authentication for VPN connections.